Amicus curiae to the European Court of Human Rights in cases of detention of migrants in Lampedusa Hotspots

 SUSANNA MARIETTI Antigone/Italy

-The SOS-Torture Migration and torture Working in group in Africa, is a group of 10 experts from the OMCT SOS-Torture network, which aims to analyze first-hand information in order to set out authoritative research and recommendations for the protection of migrants against torture and other punishments or cruel, inhuman or degrading treatment.
-The group is sponsored by the World Organization Against Torture (OMCT) and the Collectif des Associations Contre l’Impunité au Togo (CACIT).
+The SOS-Torture Migration and Torture Working in group in Africa is a group of 10 experts from the OMCT SOS-Torture Network, which aims to analyse first-hand information in order to set out authoritative research and recommendations for the protection of migrants against torture and other punishments or cruel, inhuman or degrading treatment.
+The group is sponsored by the World Organisation Against Torture (OMCT) and the Collectif des Associations Contre l’Impunité au Togo (CACIT).